Why centralized financial data improves multi-entity accounting

 - Real-time consolidated reporting with transaction-level drill-down

 At this stage, it’s about proof—not promises.
 If a product claims centralization but still runs separate company files, you’ll inherit complexity.
-Look for evidence in the architecture and in daily workflows: a single database across all entities, native analytics with Power BI, and alignment with Microsoft 365 (Office 365) so security and adoption ride on tools your team already uses.
+Look for evidence in the architecture and in daily workflows: a unified financial data model across all entities, native analytics with Power BI, and alignment with Microsoft 365 (Office 365) so security and adoption ride on tools your team already uses.

 What to prioritize